amah/async/documentation.md

 // exemple without flow control

-It use and iterator producer that generates elements from synchronous iterator implemented by a range generating number.
+It uses and iterator producer that generates elements from synchronous iterator implemented by a range generating number.
-The application logic implemented in the iteration task is quitte simple, it just cumulate numbers values for consistancyr check.
+The application logic implemented in the iteration task is quite simple, it just cumulate numbers values for consistency check.
-The iteration task is wrapped with an ExecutorTask by DSL function withPool() to have parallel actual parallelism as this construct has no internal thread.
-In fact the foreach loop can work without thread pool as following:
+The iteration task is wrapped with an `ExecutorFunctionAsync` by the helper function `withPool()` to introduce parallelism.

-// exemple without thread pool

 In this specific case where only the calling thread will execute the code, instructions are executed sequentially and there is no parallelism.
 In some use cases, the producer can be the source of parallelism like the JmsListenerProducer.
-When the underlying Jms system is configured to deliver more than one message at the same moment, iterations can be executed in pararel way:
+When the underlying Jms system is configured to deliver more than one message at the same moment, iterations can be executed in parallel way:

 // jms producer example